 Comment: 12/26 patients with epidemic keratoconjunctivitis had positive adenovirus hand cultures.

-Comment: In two multicentered, randomized, prospective clinical studies, ciprofloxacin 0.3% ophthalmic solution was compared to placebo and to tobramycin 0.3% respectively.
-In both trials cipro was approximately 94% effective.
+Comment: In two multicentered, randomized, prospective clinical studies, ciprofloxacin 0.3% ophthalmic solution was compared to a placebo and tobramycin 0.3%, respectively.
+In both trials, cipro was approximately 94% effective.
 Although cipro was significantly more effective than placebo, there was no difference in efficacy between ciprofloxacin and tobramycin.

-Comment: This small study of 12 patients remains the only study examing conjunctival GC.
-A single 1g IM injection of ceftriaxone in these 12 patients, all responded.
+Comment: This small study of 12 patients examined conjunctival GC.
+A single 1g IM injection of ceftriaxone in these 12 patients responded.

-Comment: 158 patients, 21 years of age or less, presenting with culture-positive (Haemophilus influenzae or Streptococcus pneumoniae) conjunctivitis were treated with trimethoprim-polymyxin B,gentamicin sulfate or sodium sulfacetamide ophthalmic solution for 10 days.
-Clinical response at 3 to 6 days after start of therapy was similar for all test agents.
-Clinical response at 2 to 7 days after completion of therapy was also similar, as was bacteriologic response.
+Comment: 158 patients, 21 years of age or less, presenting with culture-positive (Haemophilus influenzae or Streptococcus pneumoniae) conjunctivitis were treated with trimethoprim-polymyxin B, gentamicin sulfate or sodium sulfacetamide ophthalmic solution for 10 days.
+Clinical response at 3 to 6 days after the start of therapy was similar for all test agents.
+Clinical response at 2 to 7 days after completion of therapy was also similar, as was the bacteriologic response.

 Comment: Review of 21 cases of gonococcal conjunctivitis between 1972 and 1986.
 Keratitis, anterior chamber inflammation, periocular edema and tenderness, gaze restriction and preauricular adenopathy were common findings.
 All patients were hospitalized and received parenteral antibiotics.
 Only 2/21 patients had a poor outcome.

-Comment: A double-masked randomized study was conducted at four centers to compare the efficacy and safety of tobramycin and gentamicin ophthalmic ointment in the treatment of superficial external eye disease.
+Comment: A double-masked randomized study was conducted at four centers to compare the efficacy and safety of tobramycin and gentamicin ophthalmic ointment in treating superficial external eye disease.
 The results indicate that tobramycin is safe, effective and comparable to gentamicin.
 There was a trend towards better efficacy, safety and fewer adverse reactions in the tobramycin-treated group, but the differences were not statistically significant.